noahmasoud/noahmasoud/README.md

 # About Me:

-Finishing my B.S. in Computer Science at Texas State in December 2025, I've spent my college years building real software across enterprise sales platforms, EDI integrations, and internal tooling systems.
-From optimizing logging infrastructure with RabbitMQ at Dell to building time-tracking applications that eliminate manual data entry, I'm drawn to problems where good engineering directly improves how people work.
-My technical foundation spans Python, C#, TypeScript, and .NET, but what I really care about is understanding the 'why' behind a system before jumping into the 'how.'
+CS student at Texas State graduating December 2025.
+I've worked on enterprise systems at Dell, EDI integrations, and internal tooling.
+Right now I'm building AutoDoc - automating documentation updates from code changes.
+I care about understanding the 'why' behind a system before jumping into the 'how.'

 ## Featured Projects